 Over the last couple of decades, I have worked with a number of brilliant, talented women leaders.
 As I have coached them on leadership effectiveness and impact, I have grown increasingly frustrated at the utter lack of actually helpful materials out there.
 I know, I know, there are millions of articles on Impostor Syndrome, hypothesizing on the reasons and symptoms, and how women should overcome it by ‘observing’ the thought, talking about their feelings, separating feelings from fact, visualizing success, and endless similarly passive stuff.
 Seriously?!!
 It is almost as if they have never actually seen a woman leader in her workplace!
-It blows my mind that in 2020, we still write about Impostor Syndrome as if we are victims of it, and use these purely ‘talk-to-yourself’ type of passive coping mechanisms.
+It blows my mind that, we still write about Impostor Syndrome as if we are victims of it, and use these purely ‘talk-to-yourself’ type of passive coping mechanisms.
 We are not!
 And we don’t!

 Every woman leader who has progressed in her career has done so by competitively leading organizations and delivering results.
 The real question is : What are the coping mechanisms we use at work?
 What is working for us, and what is not?
 How do the best leaders (and the worst) cope?